Can you Drive to Prince Edward Island?

 - Cape Bear – This romantic lighthouse set atop a striking red rock cliff is where the distress call from Titanic was first received.

-- Malpeque Harbour – A beautiful place with fishing boats, colourful houses, oysters and lobster gastronomy.
+- Malpeque Harbour – A beautiful place with fishing boats, colorful houses, oysters and lobster gastronomy.

 - Greenwich Dunes – Situated in St. Peter's Bay, these sandy dunes fascinate with views and mussel farming.